kobelobster/longurl/README.md

 This library currently only supports methods for getting services, checking if an URL is a short URL and expanding URLs, because I'm just using it for a project that only needs these features.
 If you want extra features then just open an issue.

+For caching, by default this library uses the /tmp/ directory.
+If you want to change it, just use the 2nd parameter of the constructor to define the cache path

 ## Getting Started

 Note: You can also see the examples.php for more examples.